 Other measures to control tinnitus include making every attempt to avoid anxiety, as this will increase your tinnitus.
 You should make every attempt to obtain adequate rest and avoid over fatigue because generally clients who are tired seem to notice their tinnitus more.
 The use of nerve stimulants is to be avoided.
 Therefore, excessive amounts of coffee and smoking should be avoided.
 Tinnitus will not cause you to go deaf and statistically, 50 percent of clients may express that their tinnitus with time decreases or is hardly perceptible.

 There are other medications which have been utilized to suppress tinnitus.
 Some clients benefit with these drugs and others do not.
 Each client has an individual response to medication, and what may work for one client may not work for another.
 Some of these medications have been proven, however, to decrease the intensity of the tinnitus and make it much less noticeable to the client.
 There is, however, no drug anywhere which will remove tinnitus completely and forever.
 There are some drugs which will also cause tinnitus.
 If you have tinnitus and are on medication, you should discuss the symptom of tinnitus with your physician.
 In many instances, once the drug is discontinued the tinnitus will no longer be present.

 What is the next step?

-Schedule an appointment with our doctors of audiology to evaluate your tinnitus and discuss about the best tinnitus treatment option for you.
+Schedule an appointment with an Audiologist to evaluate and discuss your Tinnitus.
 Call us today (406) 586-0914.